lshtech/elbes-Modpack/README.md

 ## How to Install

-  (Windows) Download the __setup.bat__ and put it wherever you want, and run it.
+  Download __SetupFull.bat__(Windows) or __SetupFull.sh__(Linux), put it wherever you want, and run it.
 The mods will be automatically downloaded and put into correct directory.

-  Or

-  Run following scripts in command prompt:
+  Or run following scripts in command prompt:

   ```
 git clone --recurse-submodules --remote-submodules https://github.com/Dimserene/Dimserenes-Modpack
   ```

   And then copy all the contents in Mods folder to your Mods folder.

 ## How to Update Modpack

-  (Windows) Run __Update.bat__ which should be in the downloaded Dimserenes-Modpack folder.
+  Run __Update.bat__(Windows) or __UpdateFull.sh__(Linux) which should be in the downloaded Dimserenes-Modpack folder.

-  Or

-  Run following scripts in command prompt:
+  Or run following scripts in command prompt:

   ```
 git remote set-url origin https://github.com/Dimserene/Dimserenes-Modpack